LojainHassan/Lecture-15--Asp-core-Mvc/G2OP1/ReadMe.txt

 ﻿Hello to my simple app
-Here is a basic notes to keep remember what we do  in this project 1.controller with action method to return specific view 2.return View(we can  load Model data here  )
+Here is a basic notes to keep remember what we did in this project 1.controller with action method to return specific view 2.return View(we can  load Model data here  )
 3. to transfer data from view to action method in controller